Carpet installation cost estimate

 Residential carpets are often designed with comfort and aesthetics in mind, while commercial carpets value durability.

-Residential carpet customers favor a softer touch and a more luxurious experience underfoot.
+Our investigation demonstrated that residential carpet customers favor a softer touch and a more luxurious experience underfoot.
 As a result, these carpets absorb sound with a thick layer of padding.

 Those looking to carpet their homes are more likely to look into an expensive carpet type like wool or sisal.

 Commercial properties look for carpets that stand the test of time, require simple carpet maintenance, and allow for a lot of foot traffic.
+With less emphasis on the look and feel of the material, you can expect your commercial carpet installation cost to be lower than that for residential properties.

 Remember that your carpet installation cost estimate will vary based on your customer’s needs and their carpet type of choice.